aws-amplify/amplify-swift/AmplifyPlugins/API/AWSAPICategoryPluginIntegrationTests/GraphQL/GraphQLWithLambdaAuthIntegrationTests/README.md

 4. Copy `amplifyconfiguration.json` over as `GraphQLWithLambdaAuthIntegrationTests-amplifyconfiguration.json`
 5. Replace the authorization type `API_KEY` with  `AWS_LAMBDA` in `GraphQLWithLambdaAuthIntegrationTests-amplifyconfiguration.json`

-6. Run `amplify console` top open the AWS Console and choose Lambda.
+6. Run `amplify console` to open the AWS Console
-7. Create a new Lambda function called "AuthorizerLambda" with the following content
+7. Select `AWS Lambda` and create a new Lambda function called "AuthorizerLambda" with the following content
 ```
 exports.handler = async (event) => {
     console.log(`auth event >`, JSON.stringify(event, null, 2))